(978) 486-9524 x106

 Dulcey joined Indian Hill Music School’s lesson placement team in 2015 and is thrilled to be part of this amazing musical family.
 Although her background is in Civil Engineering, she has always loved music and was involved in theater.
 Dulcey was able to put her skills to work introducing the love of music and movement to young children in her home daycare, which she ran for eight years while raising her family.
 Now back in the office environment, she is happy to use her experience with families and children by helping others develop music in their lives.

 (978) 261-3800 x104

-MaryFran was thrilled to join the team as Development Manager in the Fall of 2015.
+MaryFran was thrilled to join the team as Development Manager in 2015.
 Prior to Indian Hill Music, she was at Harvard University, where she helped to launch their most recent campaign.
 MaryFran was excited to return to an organization with a music-centered mission.
 She previously worked at The Center for Music Performance at New York University, where she helped to run the orchestra and organized events featuring producers and performers such as Hal Prince, Kitty Carlisle Hart and Neil Diamond.
 She holds a B.A. from New York University and is the proud parent of an Indian Hill Music School piano student.